 How to apply

-The CESS Graduate Student Paper Award was not awarded in 2020 due to the postponement of the Annual Conference.
-The next award will be offered at the Annual Conference in 2022.
-The deadline to submit completed papers is October 15, 2022.
+The CESS Graduate Student Paper Award is offered for the papers presented at the Annual Conference in Pittsburgh in October 2023.
+The deadline to submit completed papers is DECEMBER 1, 2023.

 The required application materials are:

-- Name of your degree e.g. PhD in History, PhD in Anthropology;
+• Name of your degree e.g., PhD in History, MA in Anthropology;

-- For record keeping purposes only, please also tell us your citizenship and gender.
+• Optional: for record-keeping purposes only, you may provide us with your citizenship and gender identity.
 This information is NOT shared with the committee as it is irrelevant to the quality of your paper.

 These application materials should be submitted by email to info@centraleurasia.org.